 What do Steve Jobs, Michael Jordan, Josh Bridges and Kris Clever all have in common – aside from being generally awesome and having a huge fan base?
-While these individuals, like each of us, differ in background, strengths, weaknesses, shape and size (see picture of Josh and Aja), they all share at least one common characteristic: the ability to maintain self-confidence in the face of adversity or “failure.”
+While these individuals, like each of us, differ in background, strengths, weaknesses, shape and size, they all share at least one common characteristic: the ability to maintain self-confidence in the face of adversity or “failure.”
 While self-confidence is not one of CrossFit’s 10 fitness domains/general physical skills, I full-heartedly believe it is an integral part of the foundation for success in our quest to improve personally, professionally and athletically.

 Webster’s Dictionary provides four definitions of the noun “confidence.”
 The key definition for our purposes is “a feeling or consciousness of one’s powers, or of reliance on one’s circumstances.”
 This definition taps into the driving force behind self-confidence: we are in the driver’s seat.
 Failure is a relative term.
 Unfortunately, we often use the term failure and disappointment interchangeably.
 When you hit the bottom of your third thruster with twelve more ahead of you during the second round of Fran, that little voice in your head will usually start whispering something to the effect of “you suck.”
 Likewise, that inner voice whispers similar sweet nothings if your professional work is not up to par or your 15-month-old son does a reverse swan dive off the couch (I caught him…).
-While disappointment is part of life (and actually quite healthy if you are setting challenging goals, see George’s article on goal setting), characterizing disappointment as failure is unnecessary.
+While disappointment is part of life, and actually quite healthy if you are setting challenging goals, characterizing disappointment as failure is unnecessary.
 It is the kryptonite to maintaining self-confidence.

 While I lack the experience and wisdom of CJ and our stellar coaching staff at Invictus, I can make one guarantee based on my personal journey: not everything in life can be completed unbroken.
 At some point, everyone will drop the bar.
 Whether it is in the gym, at work or at home, it will happen.
 The opportunity for negative self-talk will invariably ensue and you will be at a crossroads.
 The easy and tempting path is to honor that negative self-talk, which is a road peppered with self-indignation and excuses.
 “I missed a few weeks of training, I can’t go back.”
 “I need another minute before I pick the bar back up.”
 “I ate terrible while I was traveling, I’m done with Paleo, ice cream has some protein in it.”
 Sound familiar?
 This path is a one-way ticket to a decrease in confidence and self-worth.
 Moreover, this path will, with very few exceptions, spill over into other areas of your life and impede your overall happiness, health and well being.
 By no coincidence, one of the examples Webster’s provides of using “confidence” in the proper context is “He lacked the confidence to succeed.”

 In the Crossfit arena, I can only assume that Josh was not mentally high-fiving himself after the second event at this year’s Games.
-(Hopefully the Navy and Marine Corps will integrate a softball throw into their basic training since apparently it is a useful tool for gauging overall fitness….)
+(Hopefully, the Navy and Marine Corps will integrate a softball throw into their basic training since apparently it is a useful tool for gauging overall fitness….)
 Regardless, Josh stood his ground, maintained his self-confidence, crushed the remaining events and wound up on the podium.
-Josh eludes to the importance of self-confidence in his October 31st article by providing insight into his strategies to deflate that inner voice and “break through the mental barrier.”
+Josh shares his views on the importance of self-confidence by providing insight into his strategies to deflate that inner voice and “break through the mental barrier.”

 As another example in the Crossfit arena, Kris Clever, whether she liked it or not, became the face and inspiration for countless female athletes after winning the Games in 2010.
 Like Michael Jordan in a playoff game, the Crossfit community silently expected perfection every time Kris competed.
 While Kris clearly deals brilliantly with pressure, at least on the surface, I guarantee she chooses the right path when confronted with adversity.
 Kris’s continuing ability to perform is a true testament to her willingness to maintain her self-confidence despite countless challenges.
 I had the privilege of attending my Level 1 certification course with Kris a few years ago.
 After paying our dues to Fran, Kris had the same infectious smile on her face that she shared from the podium the past several years and will continue to display in the future.